shadow578/Project-Padoru/README.md

 # Project Padoru
-Project Padoru is a Collection of Padoru Character Images
+Project Padoru is __the worldwide biggest*__ Collection of Padoru Images.

-The Table of all Padorus in this Collection can be found [here](https://github.com/shadow578/Project-Padoru/blob/master/TABLE-OF-CONTENTS.md)
+The Table of all Padorus in this Collection can be found [here.](https://github.com/shadow578/Project-Padoru/blob/master/TABLE-OF-CONTENTS.md)

 # What is Padoru?
 <img src="https://raw.githubusercontent.com/shadow578/Project-Padoru/master/Padoru/fate-nero-claudius.png" width="100" height="100">